Using SimpleEye Bluetooth Weight Scale

 The measurement will be permanently deleted.

-You can also tap the Add button () at the bottom of the screen to open up the manual measurement recording screen as shown in Figure 18 above.
+You can also tap the Add icon () in the top bar to open up the manual measurement recording screen as shown in Figure 18 above.

 Share measurements